 There are several reasons for this rule, and the first one is the following:

-It’s proven that a behavior change based on personal value is more effective than based on an external demand.
+It’s proven that a behavior change based on personal value is more effective than based on external demand.

 Do it for yourself, respect yourself and your body.
 You deserve a healthy body and a healthy life!

-The goal here is to come to a point, where the habit of smoking is as good as erased from your neural pathways, or overwritten by a new behavior…
+The goal here is to come to a point, where the habit of smoking is as good as erased from your neural pathways or overwritten by a new behavior…

-And here comes the important part:
+And here comes the critical part:

-Because let’s be honest: your conscious motivation will weaken at some point…and before that you want to have gotten to a place where quitting smoking has become part of your unconscious habits and behaviors.
+Because let's be honest: your conscious motivation will weaken at some point…and before that, you want to have gotten to a place where quitting smoking has become part of your unconscious habits and behaviors.

 To get to this list, here’s what I recommend you to do:

-Write down your goal (“I am a healthy and smoke-free person”, for example).
+Write down your goal (“I am a healthy and smoke-free person,” for example).